Cross Country

 Statistically the more competitors one team has the better their chances of winning...
 The way it works is that you added up the number of runners on each side then take three off of the smaller number.
 For example, if SLH have 47 and B&B have 60 then we score the first 44 from each side.
 Adds up to big numbers and the team with the lower score is the winner.
 First place counts 1 point, 2nd 2 etc etc - if you finish in 98th place you score 98 points.

 So, the result is not normally known until the last few runners finish.
 Regardless of your age or sex you can make a big difference just by running.
-Think about it - even if all our scoring runners are home and dry, and their's are not, you still help by pushing the opponents score higher by finishing in front of any of their scoring runners.
-Great fun and it's been going on since the 18 hundreds
+Think about it - even if all our scoring runners are home and dry, and theirs are not, you still help by pushing the opponents score higher by finishing in front of any of their scoring runners.
+Great fun and it's been going on since the 18 hundreds.

 Ranelagh Harriers, South London Harriers and Orion Harriers are our oldest protagonists - they are the big three.
 Recently we have started to compete against Beckenham Running Club.